0xDTC/0xAWSCloud/README.md

 Regions to check: 30

 Choose testing options:
-  p - Test ONLY PUT operations (skip DELETE) b - Test both PUT and DELETE operations s - Skip all write tests (no PUT or DELETE)
-Your choice [b/p/s]: p
+  p - Test PUT and GET operations (skip DELETE) b - Test PUT, GET, and DELETE operations s - Skip all write tests (no PUT, GET, or DELETE) Your choice [b/p/s]: p
-Will perform PUT checks only (no DELETE).
+Will perform PUT and GET checks only (no DELETE).

 Enter the message to put in your test file (cannot be empty):
 > Security test file - contact admin@company.com